 o Main Institute in Segrate (Milano), LITA Building (Interdisciplinary Laboratory of Advanced Technologies);

-o UOS Germaneto (Catanzaro), at the University Magna Graecia of Catanzaro, established in 2013 by following a reorganization of the Institute of Neurological Sciences.
+o Germaneto Section (Catanzaro), at the University Magna Graecia of Catanzaro, established in 2013 by following a reorganization of the Institute of Neurological Sciences.

 The Institute is part of the Department of Biomedical Sciences.